andres20980/kasten-docs/docs/multicluster.md

 cluster1.
 ### K10ClusterRoleBindings API Type
 The following is a complete specification of the K10ClusterRoleBinding API.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_how-tos.md
-## How-Tos
-- Concepts
-- Getting Started
-- How-Tos
-Dashboard Access
-Using The Dashboard
-Disconnect
-Multi-Cluster Access
-Disabling Multi Cluster
-HTTP Primary Ingress Connection
-- Dashboard Access
-- Using The Dashboard
-- Disconnect
-- Multi-Cluster Access
-- Disabling Multi Cluster
-- HTTP Primary Ingress Connection
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- How-Tos
-This section contains instructions on how to do individual tasks.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_upgrading.md
-## Upgrading
-- Concepts
-- Getting Started
-- How-Tos
-- References
-- Known Limitations
-- Upgrading
-v6.5.14
-v6.5.0
-v5.5.8
-v3.0.8
-- v6.5.14
-- v6.5.0
-- v5.5.8
-- v3.0.8
--
-- Veeam Kasten Multi-Cluster Manager
-- Upgrading
-### v6.5.14
-- New joins requests from clusters from versions 6.5.13 or lower will be rejected by primary clusters running versions 6.5.14 or higher.
-- Secondary clusters from versions 6.5.14 or higher are not able to use join tokens issued by a primary cluster using versions 6.5.13 or lower.
-- Existing join tokens the in the primary cluster will be regenerated as a part of the upgrade.
-- Join configuration options in the Join ConfigMap were updated.
-The option to override the primary-endpoint field was removed, and an option to override primary-ingress was added.
-- Clusters that are already a part of Multi-Cluster are not affected by the upgrade.
-### v6.5.0
-For Multi-Cluster features to function properly, ingress for the primary cluster needs to be configured.
-The ingress must be specified as the full URL used to access the Veeam Kasten dashboard, e.g. https://primary.example.com/k10/.
-This can be done by editing the Cluster resource for the primary cluster, and setting the spec.k10.ingress.url field using kubectl edit:
-### v5.5.8
-To enable License Management feature, the ingress for the primary cluster needs to be configured.
-Refer to the v6.5.0 upgrade note for how to set the ingress for the primary cluster, which is required for all Multi-Cluster features from v6.5.0 onward.
-### v3.0.8
-For upgrades from versions 3.0.7 or lower to version 3.0.8 and higher, all clusters must be individually upgraded and all secondary clusters should be re-joined.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_how-tos_usage.md
-## Using The Dashboard
-- Concepts
-- Getting Started
-- How-Tos
-Dashboard Access
-Using The Dashboard
-Overview
-Global Resources
-Distributions
-Disconnect
-Multi-Cluster Access
-Disabling Multi Cluster
-HTTP Primary Ingress Connection
-- Dashboard Access
-- Using The Dashboard
-Overview
-Global Resources
-Distributions
-- Overview
-- Global Resources
-- Distributions
-- Disconnect
-- Multi-Cluster Access
-- Disabling Multi Cluster
-- HTTP Primary Ingress Connection
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- How-Tos
-- Using The Dashboard
-The following sections provide an overview of how to perform common tasks using the Multi-Cluster Manager.
-The equivalent actions can also be performed via a Kubernetes-native API.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_how-tos_disable.md
-## Disabling Multi Cluster
-- Concepts
-- Getting Started
-- How-Tos
-Dashboard Access
-Using The Dashboard
-Disconnect
-Multi-Cluster Access
-Disabling Multi Cluster
-HTTP Primary Ingress Connection
-- Dashboard Access
-- Using The Dashboard
-- Disconnect
-- Multi-Cluster Access
-- Disabling Multi Cluster
-- HTTP Primary Ingress Connection
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- How-Tos
-To disable the Multi-Cluster Manager system on the primary or a secondary cluster, please add the following to any of the helm install or helm upgrade commands:
-Note
-If Multi-Cluster Manager was already running on a cluster, it will fail during helm upgrade if Multi-Cluster is disabled.
-To disable Multi-Cluster safely, disconnect all clusters before disabling.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_reference_api.md
-## Multi-Cluster API Reference
-- Concepts
-- Getting Started
-- How-Tos
-- References
-Multi-Cluster API Reference
-Distributions API
-RBAC Reference
-- Multi-Cluster API Reference
-Distributions API
-- Distributions API
-- RBAC Reference
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- References
-- Multi-Cluster API Reference
-Veeam Kasten Multi-Cluster exposes an API based on Kubernetes Custom Resource Definitions (CRDs).
-The simplest way to use the API is through kubectl.
-To understand the API better refer to the following:
-© Copyright 2017-2024, Kasten, Inc.
-### latest_multicluster_how-tos_disconnect.md
-## Disconnect
-- Concepts
-- Getting Started
-- How-Tos
-Dashboard Access
-Using The Dashboard
-Disconnect
-Disconnecting a Secondary Cluster
-Disconnecting a Primary Cluster
-Multi-Cluster Access
-Disabling Multi Cluster
-HTTP Primary Ingress Connection
-- Dashboard Access
-- Using The Dashboard
-- Disconnect
-Disconnecting a Secondary Cluster
-Disconnecting a Primary Cluster
-- Disconnecting a Secondary Cluster
-- Disconnecting a Primary Cluster
-- Multi-Cluster Access
-- Disabling Multi Cluster
-- HTTP Primary Ingress Connection
-- References
-- Known Limitations
-- Upgrading
--
-- Veeam Kasten Multi-Cluster Manager
-- How-Tos
-- Disconnect
-### Disconnecting a Secondary Cluster
-A secondary cluster can be disconnected via the Multi-Cluster Manager dashboard.
-Alternatively, a secondary cluster can also be disconnected via kubectl by initiating a deletion of the cluster object on the primary cluster that corresponds to the secondary cluster to be
-disconnected:
-### Disconnecting an Unresponsive Secondary Cluster
-Note
-Follow the steps below to manually disconnect a secondary cluster:
-1. In the secondary cluster, delete the mc-cluster-info secret.
-1. In the secondary cluster, delete the service account created for access from the primary cluster.
-1. In the primary cluster, manually remove the finalizer "dist.kio.kasten.io/cluster-info" from the cluster object corresponding to the secondary cluster.
-1. Verify that the cluster object in step 3 is deleted.
-### Disconnecting a Primary Cluster
-After disconnecting all the secondary clusters, you can disconnect a primary cluster, by simply deleting the primary cluster object.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_multicluster_getting_started.md
 ## Getting Started